快速導覽

 Tai O

-If you are considering going to Tai O, their water culture and floating shacks are some of the places you must arrange to visit in Tai O. In addition, you can take a boat ride with local residents to enjoy the sea view, or join a tour group led by them, and let them introduce you to the local history and culture of Tai O, giving you the opportunity to understand the development of Hong Kong from a fishing village to a modern city. the process of.
+If you plan to go to Tai O and experience their water culture, then you must visit the floating shacks in Tai O. In addition, you can take a boat ride with local residents to enjoy the sea view, or join a guided tour led by local residents, and let them introduce you to the local history and culture of Tai O, and give you the opportunity to understand the history of Hong Kong from the past The process of developing a small fishing village into a modern city.

 Tai O one-day tour itinerary: Experience a traditional fishing village in Tai O on a day trip

-Recommended Tai O sightseeing packages: Tai O Day Tour x Ngong Ping 360 Cable Car Package,klook Hong Kong attractions pass
+Recommended Tai O sightseeing packages: Tai O Day Tour x Ngong Ping 360 Cable Car Package / klook Hong Kong attractions pass / Ngong Ping 360 Cable Car Ticket

 Tai O accommodation options: Tai O Heritage Hotel,Sheraton Tung Chung Hotel